voidspace/voidspace.github.io/advanced-python.md

     Inheritance, including multiple inheritance and the method resolution order (mro) and why it matters to you.

+    Language features like:

+    * class methods
+    * bound methods
+    * properties

+    and how they tie together, including real world use cases.

     Metaprogramming, operator overloading and the Python magic methods.
 Really understanding Python as a language, bringing all the parts together.
 Build your own containers in Python, understand the power and limitations of the built-in containers and how to customize the